wolfenrain/umbra/docs/shader-specifications/2-uniforms.md

 You can also use `vec2`, `vec3` and `vec4` types for your uniforms.
 Each will be represented in Dart by either `Vector2`, `Vector3` or a `Vector4`.

+Umbra also adds a `uniform` automatically for you called `resolution` of the type `vec2`.
+This is the current size of the rectangle that it renders on.
+The `uv` value that you receive as an `in` argument is based on this.

 For a more information on uniforms check out [The Book Of Shaders, Uniforms section](https://thebookofshaders.com/03/).

 ## Sampling textures